 - a.
 Less-than-significant impact.
-The development is the new construction of a travel stop on 20.55 gross acres including a gas station/convenience store, fast-food restaurant with drive-thru, and an on-site truck maintenance building.
-Project construction would require temporary energy demands typical of other commercial and light industrial construction projects that occur throughout the state and this development's construction would not result in inefficient or unnecessary consumption of energy resources beyond typical construction.
+The development is the new construction of up to 63 one-story duplexes (126 dwelling units).
+Project construction would require temporary energy demands typical of other residential construction projects that occur throughout the state and this development's construction would not result in inefficient or unnecessary consumption of energy resources beyond typical residential construction.
 All new construction within the City of Bakersfield must adhere to modern building standards, including California Code of Regulations Title 24, which outlines energy efficiency standards for new residential and nonresidential buildings to ensure that new buildings do not wastefully, inefficiently, or unnecessarily consume energy.
 Therefore, the project would not result in potentially significant environmental impact due to wasteful, inefficient, or unnecessary consumption of energy resources, during project construction or operation. - b.
 Less-than-significant impact.
 There is no adopted plan by the City of Bakersfield for renewable energy or energy efficiency.
-As discussed in VI.a., all new development projects within the City are required to adhere to modern building standards related to energy efficiency.
+As discussed in VI.a, all new development projects within the City are required to adhere to modern building standards related to energy efficiency.
 Additionally, the City encourages applicants and developers to go beyond the required standards and make their developments even more efficient through programs such as LEED, or Leadership in Energy and Environmental Design, which is a green building rating system that provides a framework to create healthy, highly efficient, and cost-saving green buildings.
-Other encouraged programs available applicants and developers are Title 20 appliance energy efficiency standards and 2005 building energy efficiency standards.
+Other encouraged programs available to applicants and developers are Title 20 appliance energy efficiency standards and 2005 building energy efficiency standards.
 Therefore, the project would not conflict with or obstruct a state or local plan for renewable energy or energy efficiency.